vijay-ps/ToDoList-Chrome-Extension/README.md

-Sure!
-Here are clearer instructions for using the Chrome extension:
+Here are the steps for using the Chrome extension:

 1. Clone the git repository or download all the files.
 2. Open the folder and type "npm install" in the terminal to install the necessary packages.